alfredbrannare/automagic-foodtracker-backend/docs/system_documentation/use_cases/meal_use-cases.md

 - The selected storage item exists.

 **Main Flow:**
-1. Frontend sends a `POST /meals` request with `storageId` and portion weight.
+1. Frontend sends a `POST /api/meals` request with `storageId` and portion weight.
 2. Backend validates JWT and user ownership.
 3. Backend retrieves the storage item from the database.
 4. Backend calculates nutrition for the given portion.
-5. Backend creates a meal record.
+5. Backend creates a meal.
-6. Backend updates storage item’s remaining weight.
+6. Backend updates storage item’s consumed weight.
 7. Backend returns success response with meal data.

 **Postconditions:**
 - Meal record is saved in the database.
-- Storage item’s weight is updated.
+- Storage item’s consumed weight is updated.
 - Daily nutrition totals are updated.

 **Alternative / Exception Flows:**
 - Storage item not found → return `404 Not Found`.
 - Invalid JWT → return `401 Unauthorized`.

-**Related Use Cases:**
-- Log On-the-Go Meal
-- View Daily Nutrition

 ---